gregorymcintyre/SIT309-GroupProject/README.md

 #### *Endpoints*

-- /weather/current/:long/:lattitude
+- /weather/current/:lat/:lng

-Description: Retrieves a weather data for longitude and lattitude in reqested parameters
+Description: Retrieves a weather data for lattitude and longitude in reqested parameters

 Example Response: